Saturday, November 10th, 8:00 a.m., Burr Oak Lodge

 - Other Policies – Dogs, Strollers, Age Requirements, etc.

-- Half Marathon – aid station locations are miles: 1.3 (water only), 5.3, and 8.
+- Half Marathon – aid station locations are miles: 5.3, and 8.
 Aid stations will stock Tailwind, water, Soda, gels, chips, pretzels, cookies, PB&J, pickles, bananas and other misc. items.

 - All participants are strongly encouraged to carry a water bottle.

 - Never drop out of the race by abandoning the course between aid stations and going “home.”
 If you must drop please report to an Aid Station or Finish Line.
 Runners who drop without reporting to an Aid Station or Finish Line will not be allowed to participate in future WRR races and/or events.

 - The marathon cut off of 8 hours and the 18:18 min/mile pace on the course is strictly enforced.
 The aid stations close accordingly.
 If a runner is unable to keep the appropriate pace and is in danger of missing the 8 hour cut off they will be asked to remove themselves from the race.
 If a runner refuses to do so they will be immediately disqualified and will be on their own for all aid on the race course as well as the finish line should they choose to continue.
 This cut off is enforced for the safety of the runner as well as the rescue team who would need to search for runners on the course.

 - If it is determined that any runner cuts the course in any fashion, whether intentional or not, they will immediately be disqualified from the race